devikashaj711/client-server-socket-program/README.txt

 The server handles invalid or malformed commands without crashing.
 If an invalid command is sent, the server responds with an error message "300 Invalid command", and the connection remains active.
+Also if the user enters more than 8 characters for first namd and last name and phone number not equal to 12 characters, the server responds with an error message "Unable to add, invalid data"
 If the server encounters an error during operation, it logs the error and continues to run, unless a critical error occurs that requires a shutdown.
 Clients that disconnect unexpectedly will not crash the server, which will continue to allow new clients to connect.